I had three options to join the Routa de Siete Lagos from Puerto Varas:

 There is a short flat section at the border before the path gets narrow and steep again.
 In the beginning it was a bit easier than in Chile, but then I had to dismount a few times again for steep descents on rock stairs.

-After another 4 km in 2.5 hours, I arrived completely tired at the Argentinian police station.
+After another 4 km in 2.5 hours, I arrived completely tired at the Argentine police station.
 It is beautifully located close to the lake and I camped there one night for free.

 Gendarmería Nacional de Argentina – Paserela – El Bolsón